Structure and Style: Year 1 Level A (part 1) – online writing course

 Students need to hire an editor

 That sounds a bit serious.
 Don’t panic.
-An editor’s job is to simply read your completed homework and correct the spelling and grammar mistakes.
+An editor’s job is to simply read the student’s completed homework and correct the spelling and grammar mistakes.
 Students will need to find (from week 4) someone appropriate; mum, dad, grandparents or a helpful older sibling.
 Naturally, students will need to compensate the editor by spending the same amount of time it takes to edit (usually less than 15 minutes) doing some jobs around the house, or the like.
 But it will all be worth it!
 I will provide more information about this in the course.

-What you will need to participate
+What students will need to participate

 - A webcam and microphone.